rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ### Element Names

-This section defines the element names which are part of the naming scheme of packages, files and variables.
+This section defines the element names which are part of the naming scheme of packages, tests and modules.

 **Area and Pages**